standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ### Purpose

-This document is a comprehensive guide to the CIMPL language, Version 6.0 and above, covering the syntax used to specify clinical models, value sets, and mappings to FHIR.
+This document describes the components and syntax of the CIMPL language, Version 6.0 and above, used to specify clinical models, value sets, and maps to FHIR.

 ### Intended Audience